 - This might seem obvious, but you'll likely want a pen to take notes (e.g. about how carefully you verified someone's identity, to use later when signing their key).

 Find the party.
 You'll know you're there when you see a bunch of nerds making awkward conversation and furtively exchanging small sheets of paper.

 Meet some people.
 Flex your social muscles.
 Exchange fingerprints.
-You might want to verify others identity by asking to see a hard-to-forge document like their driver's licence or passport.
+If you want to play the "proper traditional key-signing party" game you might want to verify others identity by asking to see a hard-to-forge document, but don't be upset if they don't want to supply one.
 Let people know if you want your key to be published to a key server.
 Some people won't want their key published to a public key server, and you should (probably) respect that.